-The Single Family Home Energy Efficiency Rebates (HEER) Program is a statewide program, administered by the four California investor-owned utilities (IOUs), which provides rebates on various home improvement products including windows, insulation, heating, ventilation and cooling equipment, appliances, and residential pool equipment.
+The Single Family Home Energy Efficiency Rebates (HEER) program is a statewide program, administered by the four California investor-owned utilities (IOUs), which provides rebates on various home improvement products including windows, insulation, heating, ventilation and cooling equipment, appliances, and residential pool equipment.
 The program is in its second year of operation.

-The 2003 evaluation will build upon the evaluation of the PY2002 program and address program changes from 2002 that include:

-- Changes in rebate levels and program measure mix, such as, the addition of programmable thermostats instant rebates at the point-of purchase (POP) and residential pool pumps. - Collecting and tracking ongoing program efforts to improve program delivery during 2003 implementation. - Enhancements on longitudinal study given lessons learned from the CEC's Customer Behavior Study and the Customer Behavior and Attitude component of the 2002 Single-Family Study.
+- The 2003 evaluation will build upon the evaluation of the 2002 program and address program changes from 2002 that include: - Changes in rebate levels and program measure mix such as the addition of programmable thermostats instant rebates at the point-of purchase (POP) and residential pool pumps; - Collecting and tracking ongoing program efforts to improve program delivery during 2003 implementation; and - Enhancements on longitudinal study given lessons learned from the California Energy Commission's (CEC's) Customer Behavior Study and the Customer Behavior and Attitude component of the 2002 Single-Family Study.

-The 2003 EM&V Study for the Single-Family Energy Efficiency Program has the following objectives:
+The 2003 EM&V Study for the Single Family Energy Efficiency program has the following objectives:

-- Assess the Single-Family Program's efforts to provide helpful information, services, and financing and prescriptive rebates to help move the market to install energy efficient measures in addition to verifying long-term peak demand and energy savings goals of the program. - Assess the efficacy of POP instant rebates as a delivery strategy for key program measures. - Verify achieved levels of energy and peak demand savings. - Provide ongoing feedback and corrective guidance regarding program implementation.
+- Assess the HEER program's efforts to provide helpful information, services, financing and prescriptive rebates to help move the market to install energy efficient measures in addition to verifying long-term peak demand and energy savings goals of the program; - Assess the efficacy of POP instant rebates as a delivery strategy for key program measures; - Verify achieved levels of energy and peak demand savings; and - Provide ongoing feedback and corrective guidance regarding program implementation.